 The ability to cancel long-running tasks is important to help keep applications responsive.
 Whether the network connection is slow or disconnects, or the user just wants to cancel a long task, using a [`CancellationToken`][CancellationToken] in .NET makes it easy to cancel those long tasks.

 Cancelling in-progress network operations is critical for applications to maintain responsiveness and avoid doing work that isn't needed anymore.
 There are many situations where you want to cancel on-going work.
 This article shows you how it is done.

 In my position with the Azure SDK team, I'm fortunate to talk to a lot of customers about their needs.
 Most applications can be categorized into big buckets where we can see the same design patterns repeated.
 One of those categories is data processing.

-Thank you for reading this Azure SDK blog post!
-We hope that you learned something new and welcome you to share this post.
-We are open to Azure SDK blog contributions.
-Please contact us at email@example.com with your topic and we’ll get you setup as a guest blogger.
+Thank you for reading this Azure SDK blog!
+We hope you learned something new, and we welcome you to share these posts.
+We're open to Azure SDK blog contributions.
+To get started, contact us at firstname.lastname@example.org with your idea, and we’ll set you up as a guest blogger.